borg286/sevtech/README.md

 * Be on the lookout for Syrmorite ingots![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_15.png) in pot![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_16.png) inside Fortresses to get early access to lava-capable Syrmorite Bucket![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_17.png).

 * To make a full smeltery, you will need to go to the Betweenlands and find a Aqua Middle Gem.
-To find it easily craft a betweenlands boat and row around until you find one, they glow in the dark and the boat bugs the water texture to be see-through.
+To find it easily craft a betweenlands boat and row around until you find one.
+They glow in the dark and the boat bugs the water texture to be see-through.
 Remember to take a bucket of swamp water with you.
 The purifier needs it and the normal fuel to run.

+* The Betweenlands boat is tricky to operate.
+Left and right arrows operate each oar, similar to QWOP.
+In other words you must hold both left and right arrows to row forward.
+Holding only 1 lets you turn.
+Don't get stuck in the cavity of a tree, as you will suffocate if your head is not in open space.

 * You can avoid using glass by using the silt glass from betweenlands instead.
 Its crafting recipe to glass and panes aren't modified.
 This avoids having to use the smeltery to create glass and glass panes.